JonathanMcCormickJr/OSSP-CS/Term-04/computation-structures/20230311-1-basics-of-information.md

 **An unknown symbol is received and you are told it’s not δ.
 How much information have you received?**

+We start with 4 possible values of DIFFERENT probabilities `p` that all total to 100%.

+`100`

+{RESUME HERE}

 G. When transmitting a message comprised of these four symbols with the probabilities as given above, what is the expected amount information received when you are told the next symbol in the message?